New Year Intake - Important Information

-Don’t worry.
-It is only natural to be nervous about taking such a big step and the UCS Accommodation Office is here to help.
-This section contains lots of useful information to help UCS students decide what sort of accommodation they want, what they can afford and how they can apply for a room.
+It is natural to be nervous about taking such a big step and the UCS Accommodation Team is here to help.
+This section contains lots of useful information to help you decide what sort of accommodation you want, what you can afford and how you can apply.

-Students are recommended to begin applying for accommodation once they have been made an offer of a place on their chosen course.
+Students will be able to apply for accommodation once they have been made an offer of a place on their chosen course.
 The accommodation request form will appear on the UCS Applicant Portal, under the Forms tab once you have received an offer.